Be a Part of the Expo

 If you have ever wanted the chance to ride with the world’s best trainers & clinicians, look no further than the Western States Horse Expo!

 Please ensure that your application is filled out completely and sent in with a written description and a recent photo & video of you riding your horse.
-The downloadable application should be submitted to the following address no later than May 9, 2025.
+The downloadable application should be submitted to the following address no later than April 17, 2026.
+We will notify selected applicants by May 8th.

 Submit downloadable applications to: